Fly. Repair. Compete. Build.

 What's left of the Jump Start fees after school equipment purchases go back into the program to pay for the Championship course maintenance.
 Plus a lot of volunteer time.
-The program was designed to be low cost and high fun.
+The program was designed to be low cost, high stick time and intergalactic fun.

 Q05: Is this a classroom style program or an after school club?

 Q6: Is there programming?

 The Xponent Challenge involves design, programming, wiring and fabrication of robotic course engagements.